EGO 56V Battery-powered Chainsaw Review

 - Weight (with 2.0 Ah battery): 11.1 lbs

 - Warranty: 5 years limited

-Aside from the lack of proper bucking spikes, there isn’t much adjustment needed to go from using a conventional chainsaw to the EGO 56V battery-powered model.
-Instead of a pull-start, however, you have the incredibly convenient process of pressing the lock-off button with your thumb and squeezing the trigger switch.
-There is no power button on this cordless chainsaw like there is with some competing models.
-Instead, EGO feels (correctly, in our opinion) that snapping the spring-loaded battery in place, pulling the kickback brake towards you, and forcing you to depress the lock-off button is sufficiently safe for activating the chainsaw.
-Some of the models out there substitute an on/off button for the chain brake—I think EGO went with the right solution that is more familiar and convenient.
+Aside from the lack of proper bucking spikes, there isn’t much adjustment needed to go from using a conventional model to the EGO 56V battery-powered chainsaw.
+Instead of a pull-start, you get an incredibly convenient safety trigger.
+Unlike models from Husqvarna and others, EGO uses no power button on this cordless chainsaw.
+Instead, EGO feels (correctly, in our opinion) that snapping the spring-loaded battery in place, pulling the kickback brake towards you, and pressing the lock-off button is sufficiently safe for activating the battery-powered saw.
+Some of the models out there substitute an on/off button for the chain brake.
+We think EGO went with the right solution that is more familiar and convenient.

 With the power and convenience of this saw, I can’t imagine even pros wanting to take a look at it.
 The thing is, when you’re up on a lift and trying to communicate with your man “downstairs”, you almost always have to turn off the saw.
 That means you’re often in the air, pulling a starter cord—something that’s not a lot of fun, or rife with safety.
 If you can use a battery-powered chainsaw to make these smaller, elevated cuts, you might just end up with a way to have your cake and eat it too.
 It’s hard to not appreciate the way in which you get instant power with the EGO cordless chainsaw.